Pharmacy Technician Programs in Greeley, CO

 And more and more are doing so, thanks in part to a change in the way the Pharmacy Technician Certification Board’s (PTCB) exam is offered.
 In previous years the exam has been open to anyone willing to pay the fee and meet a minimal practical experience requirement.

-In 2020, however in order to sit the exam a student, per the PTCB website there are two 'pathways' you can take that break down as follows:
+In order to sit the exam a student, per the PTCB website there are two 'pathways' you can take that break down as follows:

 Complete a PTCB-Recognized Education/Training Program